Healthcare Compliance and Cloud Computing

 HIPAA Compliance

 Healthcare organizations worldwide are under intensifying pressure to satisfy the mounting demands of patients and administrative compliance.
-Data security is a motivating factor for Cloud deployment decisions by a majority of healthcare firms.
+Data security is a motivating factor for cloud deployment decisions by a majority of healthcare firms.
 Cost concerns placed a distant third.

-Healthcare, across every industry vertical, must use care when implementing Cloud-based solutions.
+Healthcare, across every industry vertical, must use care when implementing cloud-based solutions.
 The HIPAA Privacy Rule vigorously protects an individual’s information when dealing with any electronic activity.

 HIPAA compliance requires healthcare systems to have appropriate physical, administrative, and technical safeguards protecting PHI and ePHI files.